 You can check the phrase probability score in Alan Studio logs.
 To do this, at the bottom of Alan Studio, open the logs pane and click the phrase given by the user.

 During voice processing, the ASR engine converts speech to text.
 And one of vital components in ASR is the language model.
 The language model evaluates probabilities of word sequences, which allows ASR to distinguish between words that sound similar.

 Beside the global language model, Alan creates a domain language model (DLM) for every app.
 The DLM is based on unique terms, names and phrases used in your company or domain.
 It lets Alan’s ASR predict with high accuracy what user may say in a particular context and resolve ambiguities.

 Another thing that can impact the accuracy of the ASR engine is noise.
-Alan uses its probabilistic NLU to face this problem.
-It handles speech recognition errors and ensures the voice assistant works reliably in noisy environments.
+Alan uses its probabilistic approach to face this problem.
+It handles speech recognition errors and ensures the in-app assistant works reliably in noisy environments.